 Anyway, what I’m really keen to know isn’t how such wee little pills can cause my whole outer epidermis to slough off – I want to know how they come up with the names.
 They all sound the same, and they all sound as if you’re supposed to be confused about what they do.
 “Taltz”.
 What the fuck is a taltz?
 Why “Ozempic”?
 Is it supposed to be subliminally evocative of some mood or desirable object?
 It’s like with cars.
 Back in the day they used to have names that meant something, like “mustang”, or “impala”, or galaxy”.
 Now you get “Qashqui”- ??? – “Elantra” and “Yaris”.
 Is “Altima” something you drive to work, or take for spastic bowel disorder?
 Does the Xarelto come in a six cylinder automatic?
 They must market test these strange multisyllabic concatenations, right?
 They must hold focus groups, or do surveys or something.
 Here, pick a favourite drug:

-Tell me sir, when you hear the brand name cabizataxel, which medical affliction springs immediately to mind?
-I like “Roflumilast”.
-To me, that really sounds like something that could treat chronic obstructive pulmonary disease, which I think I’m about to contract, so good to know it’s out there.
+Tell me sir, when you hear the brand name Jevtana, which medical affliction springs immediately to mind?
+I like “Daliresp”, the brand name for something called, improbably, Roflumilast.
+To me, “Daliresp” sounds like a surrealist painter breathing wheezily while he paints bendy watches, but apparently I’m wrong and it really sounds like something that could treat chronic obstructive pulmonary disease, which I think I’m about to contract, so good to know it’s out there.

 So will you.
 You’re just as pathetic as I am.
 Everybody is, or they wouldn’t bother with all those godawful ads.